How To Repair Gree Aircon Water Leaking?

 Repair Gree Aircon Water Leaking In Easy Steps

 Fortunately, if you have a blockage in your drainage system, there is a simple solution that takes very little time and effort.

-Materials You Need To Repair Your Gree Aircon Water Leakage
+Materials You Need for Your Aircon Services

 - Phillips head screwdriver

 Make sure your air conditioner is turned off before you start dealing with the blockage.

 Step 2.
 Remove the filters

 Remove the filters by opening the front panel.
 If the filter appears to be filthy, this is an excellent opportunity to vacuum or wipe away any extra dust.